-What if you want to take a screenshot of a large dashboard or a data table.
-Yes, you can zoom out to a certain extent but I would not recommend that unless you have really nice thick glasses.
+However, what if you want to take a screenshot of a large dashboard or a dataset?
+Yes, you can zoom out to a certain extent but eventually, the font size will be too small.

-Believe it or not, Excel allows you to take a screenshot of your selected cell range, whatever size.
-These instructions applies to excel 2010.
+Believe it or not, Excel actually allows you to take a screenshot of the selected cell range, whatever size.

 If you enable , "As shown on screen" you can choose from "Picture" or a "Bitmap".
 The "Picture" setting returns a terrible image, shown here:

 The "Bitmap" setting returns a much nicer looking image:

 and the "As shown when printed" setting returns a really large image and I am not going to show it to you here, for obvious reasons.

 It is possible to include headings but you need to select "As shown when printed" and then resize the picture in your image editing software.